 Discover a vibrant new medical career in Australia

-Discover work in medical practices near Bondi Beach, Sydney NSW Australia
+Imagine working in a medical practice near Bondi Beach, Sydney NSW Australia

 Compared to the UK and Ireland, Australian-based Doctors are lucky to experience increased earning potential, broader scope and freedom of work and more workplace flexibility – all with a more relaxed lifestyle.
-Not only that, there’s an abundance of medical career opportunities right across Australia, from cosmopolitan cities and coastal towns to regional and remote areas.
+Not only that, there’s an abundance of medical career opportunities right across Australia, from cosmopolitan cities and coastal towns to regional and remote areas - helping communities in need of Doctors.

 For almost 20 years, Wavelength has assisted thousands of Doctors with their life-changing move to Australia.
-During this time, feedback about the move has been extremely positive with many of our Doctors reporting a renewed enthusiasm for their professional career and life in general.
+During this time, feedback about the move has been extremely positive with many of our Doctors reporting a renewed enthusiasm for their medical career.

 So why is Australia so attractive as a career move?